 - Cholesterol: 0mg

-Ya, that’s one big tower of vegan/paleo chocolate caramel brownies ya’ll.
-I also used my coconut cream “whip” on top.
+Might as well add a big dollop of coconut cream whipped topping.
 Hey, go big or go home with superfoods, right?
 Haha!